Do the 10 Commandments need to be updated—or upheld? How do the letter and the spirit of the ancient laws included in the 10 Commandments apply today?

 When asked which commandment was the greatest, He summarized the 10 Commandments and the whole Bible this way: “‘You shall love the LORD your God with all your heart, with all your soul, and with all your mind.’
 This is the first and great commandment.
 And the second is like it: ‘You shall love your neighbor as yourself.’
 On these two commandments hang all the Law and the Prophets” (Matthew 22:37-40).

 Jesus also said, “If you want to enter into life, keep the commandments” (Matthew 19:17).
-When asked which commandments, He listed five of the 10 Commandments, along with the summary statement, “You shall love your neighbor as yourself” (verses 18-19).
+When asked which commandments, He listed five of the 10 Commandments, the commands to not murder, commit adultery, steal or bear false witness, along with the command to honor father and mother.
+He also added the summary statement, “You shall love your neighbor as yourself” (verses 18-19).

 The apostle Paul said, “Therefore the law is holy, and the commandment holy and just and good. … For we know that the law is spiritual” (Romans 7:12, 14).
 How can the natural, fleshly man learn and obey this holy, spiritual law?
 Paul showed that this is made possible through Jesus Christ and by being led by the Holy Spirit (Romans 7:25; 8:7-9, 14).